UNIVERSITY of WISCONSIN-MADISON

 • recipient's initials

-DEA forms 222 - Both used and unused.
+DEA Forms 222 - Both used and unused.
 Include a list of your unique form numbers along with the date each form is used, Copy 3 (blue) of executed forms should be completed in full, including number of packages received and date received,

-administration/dispensing logs - see details below
+Administration/dispensing logs - see details below

-loss/theft reports (DEA Form 106) - see details below
+Loss/theft reports (DEA Form 106) - see details below

-destruction reports (DEA Form 41) - see disposal details below
+Destruction reports (DEA Form 41) - see disposal details below

-Retention Four years after expiration of SUA Two years
+Retention Two years Four years after expiration of SUA

 Location